 - Cut silk/fibreglass to fit the nail, and apply securing onto the nail with the backing.
 Remembering to leave a 1mm margin around the cuticle

-- Cut excess mesh off of free edge of nail using the stork scissors
+- Cut excess mesh off of the free edge of the nail using the stork scissors

 - Apply a thin layer of resin, ensuring all mesh is covered and avoiding touching the surrounding cuticle

-- Wait approx 1 minute and spray with setter at least 15cm’s away from nail
+- Wait approx 1 minute and spray with a setter at least 15 cm away from the nail

 - Apply a second layer of resin